RoboPhred/shipbreaker-sixaxis/README.md

 It takes a `duration` value in seconds.
 If the button is pressed for less than this time, the `shortPress` command will be activated for a short time.
 If the button is held for longer than `duration`, the `longPress` command will be activated, and held down for as long as the button is.

+## Note for SpaceMouse users

+By default, the SpaceMouse driver maps its controls to various utility functions when it does not recognize the program in use.
+Among other things, it maps the pitch rotation to the scroll wheel.
+This will conflict with in-game mappings of the scroll wheel, including changing the active scanner mode.
+You may need to remap the SpaceMouse axes using its software, or unmap the scroll wheel in Shipbreaker.

+Be sure to calibrate your device before use.
+While the SpaceMouse is a remarkably precise device, it tends to require calibration for its deadzone to function correctly.

+### Recommended keyboard bindings

+As the SpaceMouse provides all 6 axes, it completely supplants a standard computer mouse.
+I have found the best way to play with it is with one hand on the spacemouse, one hand on the numpad.

+Here are some example bindings:

+- Gameplay
+  - Select grapple: Numpad /
+  - Select cutter: Numpad \*
+  - Grapple grab / Cutter cut: Numpad 7
+  - Grapple push: Numpad 8
+  - Grapple Pull / Cutter mode: Numpad 9
+  - Interact: Numpad 5
+  - Break: Numpad enter
+  - Toggle scanner: Numpad -
+  - Next scanner mode: Numpad +
+- Interface
+  - Menu up: Numpad 8
+  - Menu Down: Numpad 2
+  - Menu Left: Numpad 4
+  - Menu Right: Numpad 6
+  - Menu Action: Numpad 5
+  - Menu Alternate Action: Numpad 3
+  - Menu Back: Numpad 1
+  - Previous group: Numpad 7
+  - Next group: Numpad 9

 ## Joystick requests welcome